rchain/architecture-docs/execution_model/rhovm.rst

 In this case, the I/O pair is satisfied by two node operators, one writing a block to a stream and one reading a block from a stream.
 In this use-case, node operators are communicating through an AMQP, where channels represent network addresses.
 This case may be composed of a subset of lower-level transitions, the successful application of which yields this transition.

-The current state configuration and instruction set of the VM, as well as the history of state configurations and bytecode differences are stored stored.
+Along with the current state configuration and instruction set of the VM, as well as the history of state configurations and bytecode differences are stored stored.
 We are required to apply the consensus algorithm when, and only when, node operators have conflicting histories of the observable state and transitions of an instance of RhoVM.

 Executed bytecode instructions constitute transactions which are subjected to consensus to produce transaction blocks and then written to storage.
 By extension, transaction blocks represent verifiable snapshots of the state configurations and transitions of an instance of the Rho Virtual Machine.

 To summarize:

-1. when we refer to RhoVM, we are referring to the composition of an execution engine and a key-value database.
+1. when we refer to RhoVM, we are referring to the composition of the rho-calculus reduction semantics and a key-value data store.
-2. The rho-calculus I/O semantics, where channels correspond to keys, substitute one value for another.
+2. The rho-calculus reduction rule substitute one value for another, where a named channel corresponds to a key.
-3. Substitutions manifest differences in the VM bytecode.
+3. Substitutions manifest as differences in the VM bytecode.
 Those differences are subjected to consensus, and written to storage.

 Scalability
 -------------------------------------------------------------------

 From the perspective of a traditional software platform, the notion of “parallel” VM instances is redundant; it is assumed that VM instances operate independently of each other.
 Hence, there is no "global" RhoVM.
 At any given moment, there is a multiplex of replicated VM instances running on nodes across the network - each executing and validating state transitions for their associated namespaces.
-Because an instance of RhoVM exists for each namespace, the distributed key-value database, which stores the state of the VM, also exists for each.
+Because an instance of RhoVM exists for each namespace, the distributed key-value data store, which stores the state of the VM, also exists for each.

 The global state of RhoVM (if such a global data structure existed) would be an enormous, shared tuplespace consisting of all the keys and values that ever existed on the platform.
 Fortunately, that method for